Recorded 2023 LIVE @ LUNCH - How Will Medical Cannabis Impact My Practice? (What Do I Need to Know?)

 Professionally, she is a member of the American Association of Colleges of Pharmacy, American College of Clinical Pharmacy and the Alabama Pharmacy association.
 She has also served as an accreditation site visitor for the Accreditation Council for Pharmacy Education.

 Auburn University is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education; credits are recognized nationwide.
 The Universal Activity Number for this knowledge-based program is 0001-9999-23-008-H01-P and is intended for pharmacists.
+The initial release date for this recorded program is 02/13/2023 and the intended expiration date is 02/13/2026.

 Auburn University Harrison School of Pharmacy is a Board approved provider of continuing nursing education in Alabama by the Alabama Board of Nursing.
 Provider Number: ABNP1515.